 Introduced in the 1930’s to the United States, the icebox recipe was created to accompany the kitchen appliances it was to be made with.
 It was so accessible and easy to make that it rose in popularity due to commercials and the ease of premade ingredients to make the refrigerated dessert.
 There are also certain refrigerator ingredients associated to different countries; for example in America iceboxes were made with wafers stacked into a log with whipped cream used to stick these altogether, laid to the side and coated with another layer of cream to be chilled in the fridge overnight and served in slices, Americans also used pudding and graham crackers oppose to the waffles and cream, including some fruits like bananas or pineapples in-between the layers.
 Australia uses chocolate biscuits to be covered with sweetened whipped cream and the process of forming it into a log and refrigerating this overnight, served decorated with fresh berries, peppermint crisps, or crumbled chocolate.
 In the Philippines, a very popular dessert made with the national fruit, the mango.
 Called ‘Mango float’ a dessert variation of the ‘crema de fruta’ layered with graham crackers or lady fingers, a whipped cream and condensed milk filling, and fresh mango slices, coated with crushed graham or mangoes on top to seal, refrigerated and enjoyed with any meal of the day or just as a sweet afternoon snack.

-From birthdays to get together, Christmas and other holidays or parties, sans rival is a welcome dish to the table.
+From birthdays to get together, Christmas and other holidays or parties, this No bake Graham Sans rival is a welcome dish to the table.
 It’s a sweet cake that anyone can’t help but like.

 Try out this recipe and treat yourself with a sweet relaxing cake for the afternoon break!